chetAnrAo1213/PasswordManager/README.md

   	1) Complete Authentication for the user :
    	  Password, Pin, Questions based Authentication, Mail Verification, Reset Password.

-	2) Storing of Passwords :
+	2) Crud Operations on Passwords :
  	  Add, Delete, Update, View, Decrypt a password.
-And also create a note.
+And also a personal note.

 	3) AI Support :
 	  Meta AI via Groq Cloud AI-API to use Chat Bot and Security.